 After the territory of the Western Ukraine had been occupied by Soviet troops in autumn 1939 and incorporated into the Soviet Ukraine, many OUN members were arrested in Lvov in a single night.
 Among them were Soroka and his wife K. M. Zarytska (CCE 15.8, item 1), the daughter of a prominent Lvov professor of mathematics.
-Soroka was despatched to Vorkuta [Northwest Russia], while Zarytska remained in Lvov Prison, where she gave birth to a son (now the Ukrainian artist and decorator Bohdan Soroka, who lives in Lvov).
+Soroka was despatched to Vorkuta [Northwest Russia]; Zarytska remained in Lvov Prison, where she gave birth to a son, today the Ukrainian artist and decorator Bohdan Soroka, who lives in Lvov.

 M. Soroka was kept beyond the Arctic Circle until 1950, when he was rehabilitated—a rare event in those years.
 After his release he returned to Lvov (by this time Zarytska, as a messenger of UIA commander Roman Shukhevych, had already been under investigation for about three years).
 Soroka did not stay long in Lvov; not receiving permission to live in his homeland, he was obliged to leave for Krasnoyarsk Region [Central Siberia].